Azure/linux-on-azure-levelup/Module 1/Module1 Lab instructions.md

 Therefore it is readily availble from the Red Hat software repository (CDN).
 As your CentOS server is not subscribed to the Red Hat CDN, you will need to enable the Convert2RHEL repository.

-1. Get the GPG signing key
+1. Get the GPG signing key by

-curl -o /etc/pki/rpm-gpg/RPM-GPG-KEY-redhat-release <https://www.redhat.com/security/data/fd431d51.txt>
+At the command type "curl -o /etc/pki/rpm-gpg/RPM-GPG-KEY-redhat-release <https://www.redhat.com/security/data/fd431d51.txt>"

 2. Download the SSL certificate

-curl --create-dirs -o /etc/rhsm/ca/redhat-uep.pem <https://ftp.redhat.com/redhat/convert2rhel/redhat-uep.pem>
+At the command type "curl --create-dirs -o /etc/rhsm/ca/redhat-uep.pem <https://ftp.redhat.com/redhat/convert2rhel/redhat-uep.pem>"

 3. Download the convert2rhel repository file

-curl -o /etc/yum.repos.d/convert2rhel.repo <https://ftp.redhat.com/redhat/convert2rhel/7/convert2rhel.repo>
+At the command type "curl -o /etc/yum.repos.d/convert2rhel.repo <https://ftp.redhat.com/redhat/convert2rhel/7/convert2rhel.repo>"

 ## Installing the Convert2RHEL Utility